List of One Life to Live characters introduced in the 1980s: Character history

 Factory worker Harry O'Neill is introduced in April 1984 when he is about to lose his job at the Lord-Manning plant joint-owned by Victoria Lord Buchanan and her husband Clint Buchanan when they consider closing it for financial reasons.
 Harry soon engages in romance with Niki Smith, a personality symptom of Victoria's multiple personality disorder.
 The relationship ends when Harry is murdered in 1985 by con man Mitch Laurence, who had intended to kill Clint and frame Viki.

 Joy O'Neill

 Joy O'Neill is a fictional character on the ABC Daytime serial One Life to Live.
 The role was originated by actress Kristen Vigard from April 1984 until 1985.
 Julie Ann Johnson assumed the role from 1985 until the character left town in 1986.
+Johnson returned for a brief appearance in September 1988.

 Pete O'Neill

 Pete O'Neill is fictional character on the ABC Daytime soap opera One Life to Live.
-The role was played by James O'Sullivan from July 1985 until 1987.
+The role was played by James O'Sullivan from July 1985 until 1987, with a brief return in September 1988.